 Adding a Bathroom to an Existing Space

-A bathroom addition in an existing space will be a lot cheaper than building out a brand new space for a bathroom.
-HomeGuide says that adding a bathroom to an existing space will cost the average homeowner about $7,600.
+A bathroom addition in the existing space will be a lot cheaper than building out a brand new space for a bathroom.
+HomeAdvisor says that adding a bathroom to the existing space will cost the average homeowner about $15,000.
 When broken down even further, bathroom additions to an existing space can cost $125 to $250 per square foot.

 Upstairs Bathroom Additions Versus Downstairs

-What if you want to convert that downstairs half-bath to a full-sized one?
-According to Networx, "The cost to convert a half bath to a full can start at $3,000 to $4,000, and from there, the sky (or skylight) is the limit."
-This range of costs depends on if you're using existing space, if there are difficult installations and if you use high-end materials.
+What if you want to convert that downstairs half bath to a full-sized one?
+According to HomeAdvisor, this can cost you anywhere between $5,000–$25,000.
+This range of costs depends on if you're using existing space, if there are difficult installations, and if you use high-end materials.

 To save money, consider going for a three-quarter bathroom rather than a full bathroom.
 A three-quarter bathroom includes a sink, toilet, and a shower, but no bathtub.
 If you already have a bathtub in another bathroom, a three-quarter bathroom addition is a great money-saving solution.